vuejs/docs/src/guide/typescript/composition-api.md

 It's recommended to place the injection key in a separate file so that it can be imported in multiple components.

-When using string injection keys, the type of the injected value will be `unknown`, and needs to be explicitly declared via a generic type argument:
+When using string injection keys, the type of the injected value will be `unknown`, and needs to be explicitly declared via a type argument:

 ```ts
 const foo = inject<string>('foo') // type: string | undefined